mohamedashraf011/mohamedashraf011/README.md

 ###

 <h4 align="left">My name is Mohamed, and I am a Front-End Developer from Egypt.
-I specialize in building modern and responsive websites using technologies like HTML, CSS, and JavaScript, along with frameworks and libraries such as React.
-I am passionate about designing and developing user-friendly interfaces that are both visually appealing and highly functional.
-I enjoy tackling challenges to improve user experience and make websites more interactive and engaging.
-Besides my work as a developer, I am always eager to learn new skills and technologies to stay updated and grow professionally.
-In my free time, I enjoy [ like reading, sports, or traveling ], and I aspire to contribute to creating innovative solutions that serve the community and make a positive impact.</h4>
+I specialize in building modern, responsive, and user-focused websites using HTML, CSS, JavaScript, and frameworks like React and Next.js.
+I’m passionate about creating interfaces that are both visually appealing and highly functional, with a strong focus on performance, accessibility, and user experience.<br><br>I enjoy solving challenges, improving UI interactions, and making websites more engaging through clean and maintainable code.
+I am always learning new technologies and techniques to stay updated and continue growing professionally in the field of web development.<br><br>In my free time, I enjoy reading, sports, and traveling.
+I aspire to contribute to meaningful projects, build innovative digital solutions, and make a positive impact through technology.</h4>

 ###